JGI-Bioinformatics/jaws/docs/sphinx/source/Tutorials/whole_wdl_process.rst

 4) Create docker image
 ----------------------

-   Next we'll describe how to create a Dockerfile and register it with hub.docker.com. (you'll have to create a repository on `hub.docker.com <hub.docker.com>`_ first).
+   Next we'll describe how to create a Dockerfile and register it with hub.docker.com.
+(You'll have to create a repository on `hub.docker.com <hub.docker.com>`_ first).
 Follow this link if you need more information on how to `building dockerfiles <https://docs.docker.com/get-started/part2/#define-a-container-with-dockerfile>`_.

    To make the Dockerfile, you can use the same commands you used for the conda environment.
 Notice that it is good practice to specify the versions for each software like I have done in the Dockerfile.
 There may be different versions of a conda package for different operating systems, so don't assume the versions I used will work for your operating system.
 Of course, you can drop the versions altogether to get the latest version.